SpencePro/React-Movie-App/README.md

 ### Overview

-This project was created with the API from (The Movie Database)[https://www.themoviedb.org/].
+This project was created with the API from [The Movie Database](https://www.themoviedb.org/).
 It's main purpose was to practice learning React.

+The deployed website can be found here: [React movie app](https://react-app-for-movie-api.herokuapp.com/)

 ### Tech Stack

 The app uses the following tech stack:

 - HTML5 & CSS3
-- JavaScript + React JS
+- JavaScript + React JS + hooks
 - React Icons
 - deployed via Heroku